Skip to content

 Graduate student leadership supports:

-• team accountability
+• team accountability;

-• project planning
+• project planning;

-• technical decision-making
+• technical decision-making;

-• peer mentoring
+• peer mentoring;

-• review readiness
+• review readiness;

-• professional communication
+• professional communication.

 Professional Portfolio Evidence

-• work in teams
+• work in a team;

-• reason about requirements
+• reason about requirements;

-• make design decisions
+• make design decisions;

-• use AI responsibly
+• use AI responsibly;

-• verify system behavior
+• verify system behavior;

-• respond to review
+• respond to review;

-• prepare release evidence
+• prepare release evidence;

-• think operationally
+• think operationally;

-• improve from feedback
+• improve from feedback.

 Students should leave with more than a grade.

-They should leave with evidence.
+They should leave with credible evidence.

 Educational Feedback System

-Each semester can reveal:
+Each offering can reveal:

-• where students struggle
+• where students struggle;

-• where instructors need better guidance
+• where instructors need better guidance;

-• where assignments need clearer sequencing
+• where assignments need clearer sequencing;

-• where AI policy needs refinement
+• where AI policy needs refinement;

-• where assessment needs better evidence
+• where assessment needs stronger evidence;

-• where repository structures need improvement
+• where repository structures need improvement;

-• where ETIS doctrine needs clearer teaching pathways
+• where ETIS doctrine needs clearer teaching pathways.

 The course does not merely consume ETIS.